statisticalbiotechnology/dia_sum/index.md

 # Blog
 (line 52 as reference)

+## 2021-03-09

+Coded and modified the pyprophet_score.sh script to all data set with correct library.

+Added a test for different windowed library (64var spectral library for a 32fix data set in /hdd_14T/data/PXD002952/osw_res_20210303/hye124/ttof5600/32fix_w_64v_library_test).
+Investigate the merged_score diagnostics for this one to see the decoy and target distribution.

+- Diagnostics plot seem to show same diagonistics plot regardless of how the spectral library was build.
+I should check up on how spectral library was build... (!!!!)

+Coded TOP3 peptide for protein quantification in dia_sum/scripts/PXD002952/working_script_experiment_analysis.py

+TOP3 approach: the three most intense peptide quantitative values of each individual run are averaged (a minimum of two peptides is required).
+Produced peptide and protein reports can be directly used in the main LFQbench module.
+FSWE filters results at the protein level, only proteins having quantification values in at least two technical replicates in at least one of the samples are considered for further analysis.

+Code for diagnostics summary and protein quantification using top3... working on it, functions defined.

+At this moment hye110_ttof6600/32fix seem to have:

+  experiment_id sample_id proteins
+0     001-Pedro       [A]     2005
+1     002-Pedro       [B]     2008
+2     004-Pedro       [B]     2025
+3     003-Pedro       [A]     1941
+4     010-Pedro       [A]     1887

+Todo:

+- Think about how to diff. exp on proteins... what about non-overlapping proteins?
+How should i differentially express these?
+- How do I compute and compare, impute on protein?
+- Perhaps I should build a dataframe with protein as index and and protein quantity for each sample as...?
+- Perhaps Averageing over sample A proteins and sample B proteins would work? for sample A vs B comparison but not quantification comparison.
+- I need to make a 5x5 matrix with comparisons.
+What do I do with NaN proteins... they just cant compare...
+I guess we drop the nan comparisons...?

+- What about TRIC?

 ## 2021-03-08

 Performing pyprophet merging, scoring and legacy export on all data set components.